 \subsection{A non-Gaussian prior}

+During the EoR, the emergence of the first stars and galaxies resulted in the gradual formation of ionized `bubbles' in the neutral hydrogen that made up the surrounding intergalactic medium.
+The power spectrum of brightness temperature fluctuations in the redshifted 21-cm emission from the EoR describes the magnitude of the 21-cm fluctuations at different scales.
+However, this description will be complete only for a Gaussian distribution of 21-cm brightness temperature fluctuations.
+While the underlying hydrogen density distribution is expected to be well described as Gaussian after recombination, it develops non-Gaussian features due to the formation of non-linear structures as reionization progresses.
+Additionally, fluctuations in both the neutral and the ionized hydrogen densities are influenced by the patchiness of reionization (e.g. \citealt{2006MNRAS.372..679M}).
+As a result, a complete statistical description of the 21-cm brightness temperature distribution must also include higher-order fluctuations.

+The approach outlined in Section \ref{Section:IntLike} explicitly assumes that the signal coefficients that fall into a specific $|k|$ bin are well described by a Gaussian random process; however, for a sufficiently high signal-to-noise detection of the EoR signal, a non-Gaussian prior provides a preferred model capable of describing higher order fluctuations present in the brightness distribution.
+In this paper, we do not consider estimation of a non-Gaussian 21-cm signal.
+Nevertheless, to aid future work investigating non-Gaussianity in the EoR signal, we describe the necessary modifications to the framework presented here.

-The approach outlined in Section \ref{Section:IntLike} explicitly assumes that the signal coefficients that fall into a specific $|k|$ bin are well described by a Gaussian random process, however if desired we can relax this assumption and use a non-Gaussian prior instead.
-We use the approach developed in \cite{2001PhRvD..64f3512R}, which is based on the energy eigenmode wavefunctions of a simple harmonic oscillator, and has since been applied to other areas of astrophysics \citep{2014MNRAS.444.3863L}, which we outline in brief below.
+To include a non-Gaussian prior, we can use the approach developed in \cite{2001PhRvD..64f3512R}, which is based on the energy eigenmode wavefunctions of a simple harmonic oscillator, and has since been applied to other areas of astrophysics \citep{2014MNRAS.444.3863L}, which we outline in brief below.